sxyxs/SmartWay-Code/README.md

 🔗 [https://niessner.github.io/Matterport/](https://niessner.github.io/Matterport/)

-You might need to apply for dataset access at first.
+You may need to apply for dataset access first.

 Place the extracted scene data under: